Reading Time: 16 minutes

 Why are tires inflated?

-Tires are inflated to provide air cushion between the vehicle and the road, offering a more comfortable ride and reducing the impact on the wheels.
+Tires are inflated to provide an air cushion between the vehicle and the road, offering a more comfortable ride and reducing the impact on the wheels.
 Proper inflation is essential for tire longevity, fuel efficiency, and optimal vehicle handling and safety.

 How much does one tire cost?